Is MIT Test Optional?

 - The deadline for the Secondary School Report portion of the MIT Early Action application is November 1.
 The application deadline for this through MIT’s Regular Action program is on January 5.

 - Submit Part 2 – Your MIT essays, activities list, honors you’ve received, test scores, and information about your secondary school coursework are all included in Part 2 of the application.

-- Standardized tests: Whether is MIT test optional or not, if you are applying to MIT Early Action, you must take your tests on or before the November test date.
+- Standardized tests: Whether “is MIT test optional?”, if you are applying to MIT Early Action, you must take your tests on or before the November test date.
 If you are applying to MIT Regular Action, you must take your tests on or before the January test date.